aportno/utxo-blockchain-java/README.md

 to mimic a wallets' functions.
 If it has the `MinerMessageTaskManager` instance, it will simulate a miner instead.
 The `WalletSimulator` class contains four inner classes, each displaying a unique GUI.

+The `WalletSimulator` class references the `MinerMessageTaskManager` class which is a subclass of the `WalletMessageTaskManager` class.
+The `MinerMessageTaskManager` delineates the actions a miner should take upon receiving various message types -- actions different from those of the wallets.
+However, both miners and wallets use the same `WalletSimulator` to start the application.
+When mining a block, the miner should simultaneously be able to manage incoming messages, for example, continue with collecting transactions.
+Thus, the mining process should be an independent thread, and therefore we need to have the `MinerTheWorker` class that is dedicated to block mining only.

+The class `MinerTheWorker` has two check points to decide whether to continue or terminate the mining.
+These check points are to simulate the following scenario:
+* in the middle of mining, the miner finds out that someone else has already successfully mined a block
+* at this point, the mining process should stop right away so that the miner can move on and start mining the next block

+Class `MinerGenesisMessageTaskManager` is a subclass of `MinerMessageTaskManager` (it could be designed as a subclass of `MinerMessageTaskManager` instead).
+It overrides some methods so that a genesis miner can act differently than a common miner.
+For example, a genesis miner does not chat, collect public transactions, or participate in mining competition.
+The genesis miner has the added function of sending out sign-in bonuses.